• Skip to Content

 Environmental Science Majors need to complete an interdisciplinary set of core requirements that provide a basic understanding of the physical, biological, and social sciences and the relevance of these sciences to environmental processes and issues.
 In addition, the coursework will prepare students for related baccalaureate majors, including: biology, chemistry, engineering, geography (including emphasis in geographic information systems (GIS)), geology, mathematics, oceanography, and physics.
 For non-majors, the program’s goal is to educate students to make better-informed choices about key environmental and health issues.

-Students planning to transfer to a four-year institution and major in Environmental Science should consult with a counselor regarding the transfer process and lower division requirements.
+Students planning on transferring to a four-year institution and major in Environmental Science should consult with a counselor regarding the transfer process and lower division requirements.

 Course List